Use SCRIPT steps in Activity Plans to run JavaScript for routing, enrichment, and document logic that is too specific for declarative steps.

 Do not use a script just to make one external API call.
 Use a Service Bridge step for that so the external call has its own step status, logs, retry behavior, and result.

-Activity Plan SCRIPT steps run in the server-side Goja runtime.
+Activity Plan SCRIPT steps run in the server-side JavaScript runtime.
 The runtime exposes the same business objects the Activity is working on, plus helper namespaces for task state, document families, document content, Service Bridges, LLM calls, and knowledge features.

 Object